-In Uganda, there are three official languages: English, Luganda and Kiswahili, and in Karamoja, the most spoken language is Karamojong.
-Here are a few words for you to get by during your stay amongst the lovely Karimojong people:
+In Uganda, there are three official languages: English, Luganda and Kiswahili, and in Karamoja, the most spoken language is Karamojong but there are more language spoken by the different tribes.
+Here are a few words for you to get by during your stay in Karamojaland:

 Before travelling to Uganda, we advise you to see a general practitioner or a specialised doctor at the travel advice centre a long time before your departure for your general health status, and to have time to do necessary and required vaccinations and for eventual boosters.

 The yellow fever vaccine is required.
 Then, malaria is a parasitic disease potentially serious, transmitted by mosquito bites.
 There exist two complementary kinds of prevention against malaria: protection against mosquitos (highly recommended by night by using repellents) and drug therapy.
 For the drug therapy, we advise you to see a GP.
 During your stay, in case of fever, rapidly go to a medical care centre or hospital to start an eventual treatment as soon as possible.
 Uganda is a country classified zone 3 and the risk of being bitten is constant.
 To avoid it, wear covering and light clothes, protect your accommodation with mosquito nets (provided in all hotels) and avoid water places.

 Moreover, we recommend you to constitute your personal pharmacy and to bring medicines enough.
 Never consume medicines bought in the streets.

 Also, it is necessary to take out an insurance covering medical expenses (surgeries, hospitalisation) and medical repatriation.

 In Uganda, despite new laws, there are still many cases of human rights violation and child sexual exploitation.
 It is important to get to know about this issue to be able to understand better the country’s reality and the situations you will encounter.